akzhol0/tic-tac-toe-minigame/README.md

 ﻿# tic-tac-toe-minigame
-long code but i wrote it in my own :|
+long code, ofc i wrote it in my own :|